AsafBSh/Microsoft-Building-footprint-Extraction-/ReadMe.md

 This Python script processes Microsoft's Global ML Building Footprints dataset.
 It allows users to download, divide, and extract building footprint data for specific locations and areas.

+## Important
+This Program is not supported anymore, and combined with Google Building footprint extraction program on the followiong git site: https://github.com/AsafBSh/Buildings_Footprint_Extractor

 ## Features

 1. Download building footprint data for a specified location